-Do you want to start a profitable rubber plantation business?
-Find here a detailed comprehensive rubber plantation business plan sample checklist.
+Do you want to start a profitable rubber plantation farming business?
+Find here a detailed comprehensive rubber plantation business plan and a project guide for beginners.

 Rubber is one of the most profitable plantation crops globally.
 It is the major source of natural rubber.
 In addition, it is the significant raw material for an industry manufacturing about 50,000 products.
 The scientific name of rubber is Hevea brasiliensis.
 And it belongs to Euphorbiaceae family.
 Basically, this is the most commercially grown variety worldwide.